-I have observed people who do not believe in an afterlife; the anger and despair that can accompany a loss like this can be shattering.
+I have observed people who do not believe in an afterlife; the anger, guilt, and despair they often carry on top of their grief can be shattering.
 Likewise, the mourner that senses there must be something more to our brief existence on the earth, but has no concrete ideas about it, is vulnerable to being lost in a quagmire of error that may bring temporary relief, but no true and lasting peace.
-I can see how it would be easy to believe anything that would make the pain more bearable.
-It would be easy to grasp at anything plausible that would assure me that Hans I will be reunited.
+There is a variety of pleasant sounding popular notions about death and dying to choose from that seemingly help make the pain more bearable.

 But plausible is not good enough.
 I want the Truth.
 I want what actually is.
 I want reality.
 Anything else will not help me and certainly will not do Hans any good.
-We have the Truth.
-We do not need fairy tales.
+I have the Truth.
+I do not need fairy tales.

 So, how can I be so confident that I will see my son again?